 Instantly adding a splash of style to a quite frankly boring chino/polo or t-shirt and jeans combination, it’s hard to argue that this isn’t one of the most effective casual shoes available to the everyday man.

-Perhaps leaning towards moccasin and tassle type loafers, with leather being more at home in a formal environment, wearing this type of shoes is an opportunity to express a sense of personality instead complying by the traditional rules of tailoring.
-Suits don’t have to be a uniform and a Penny loafer is casual enough to portray a sense of style yet formal enough to hold its own in an office full of polished leather lace ups.
+Perhaps leaning towards moccasin and tassle type loafers, with leather being more at home in a formal environment, wearing this type of shoes is an opportunity to express a sense of personality instead of complying with the traditional rules of tailoring.
+Suits don’t have to be a uniform and a Penny loafer is casual enough to portray a sense of style yet formal enough to hold its own in an office full of polished leather lace-ups.

 The indication of a true distinguished gent, this traditional item of footwear will not let the wearer down, regardless of the situation.
 Being relentlessly developed re-styled this shoe is a worthy investment to work your wardrobe around this year.